Julian Sands ‘knows Mount Baldy backwards’ as phone pings reveal fresh details – live

-Julian Sands – latest news: Missing actor ‘knows Mount Baldy backwards’ as phone pings reveal fresh details
+Julian Sands – live: US federal agencies join search for British actor as phone pings reveal fresh details

 ‘A Room with a View’ star is thought to have been on move two days after he was reported missing

-Missing actor Julian Sands is “always prepared” and knows the mountain where he was last traced “backwards”, a fellow actor has said.
+US federal and state agencies have joined the search operation for British actor Julian Sands who remains missing for eight days now.

-Irish star Kevin Ryan described Sands, who is missing in a mountainous area in southern California, as a “powerful hiker”, adding: “If anyone can get through this, he can.”
+The search has been ramped up as the officials are using mobile phone forensics to help pinpoint the location of the actor.

-Sands, 65, was reported missing one week ago.
+Sands, 65, was reported missing on 13 January in the southern Californian mountains.
 He was thought to have been somewhere on the popular Baldy Bowl Trail, which climbs 3,900 feet over 4.5 miles to the highest summit in the San Gabriel Mountains.

 Police revealed on Friday that Sands, best known for films such as A Room With a View and Arachnophobia, appeared to be on the move two days later.